-We’ve all been there, men and women, who have fallen in love with a beautiful pair of shoes and just had to have them, not really paying too much attention as to whether they really fit or not.
-Or even, knowing that they were just a little bit on the snug side already but still wanting to have them.
+We’ve all been there, both men and women, who just had to have a particularly fashionable pair of shoes, but not so concerned as to whether they fit properly or not.
+Or maybe knowing they’re a bit on the snug side, but still wanting to have them.

-They’re limited edition, you’ve been lusting after them all season and now suddenly they’re on sale at an amazing price, so you can’t let them go to anyone else, even if they are a half a size too small!
-Your options next are, you could see sense and just take them back, get a refund, or swap them for something that fits properly.
+They’re a limited edition, and now suddenly they’re on sale.
+You can’t let them go to anyone else, even if they are half a size too small!
+Your two sensible options are, take them back and get a refund, or swap them for footwear that fits properly.

-You could just grin and bear it, bring them out for very special occasions only, and ensure that there’s not going to be any walking, or standing, or pretty much any activity that might involve you placing your feet on the ground involved!
-Alternatively, you could take a look at a few tried and tested industry expert techniques to just give those shoes the gentle stretch that will make them pretty much perfect.
+Alternatively, you could grin and bear it, bring them out for special occasions only, and ensure there won’t be any walking, or standing, or pretty much any activity that might involve you placing your feet on the ground involved!
+Or you could consider a few tried and tested techniques on how to stretch your shoes from industry experts that could give your new dress shoes the gentle stretch they need to make them alright to wear.

-We’ve already covered off all the main tricks and perhaps the potato over-night in the shoe isn’t for you?
+We’ve already covered off many shoe stretching tricks, and perhaps the potato over-night in the shoe isn’t for you?
 Nor do you like the idea of filling your expensive new leather shoes with oats either.
-What is this, some kind of farm or basic restaurant with potatoes and oats on the menu?

 Poorly fitting shoes will rub against your skin, causing painful blisters and, in extreme cases, resulting in you developing corns and blisters.
 Wearing ill-fitting shoes is very bad for your feet.
 Your feet work very hard for you, so they deserve to be looked after.

 Stretching out your dress shoes will result in a permanent alteration to their shape.
 If your shoes are just a little too tight and the end is in sight, then you should carry on breaking them in rather than stretching them, as painful as this may be.